Always On VPN Technology Overviews

 This document provides instructions for using Active Directory Certificate Services (AD CS) to both enroll and automatically enroll certificates to Remote Access and NPS infrastructure servers.
 AD CS allows you to build public key infrastructure (PKI) and provide public key cryptography, digital certificates, and digital signature capabilities.

-associating certificate keys with computer, user, or device accounts on a
+- Authentication by associating certificate keys with computer, user, or device accounts on a computer network.

 For more information, see Network Policy Server (NPS).